Honeymoons and Romance

 Castles and Inns

-A castle with a king size four poster bed is easy to arrange and an obvious highlight.
-But we can just as easily arrange a highland inn, perhaps one that is only accessible by boat.
-One of our honeymooners memorably caught a brown trout staying in a remote place near Glengarry.
+A castle with a king-size four poster bed is easy to arrange and an obvious highlight.
+We can just as easily arrange a highland inn, perhaps one that is only accessible by boat.
+One of our honeymooners memorably caught a brown trout whilst staying in a remote place near Glengarry.

-Or else we can arrange a romantic night in the oldest inhabited house in Scotland!
-Mary Queen of Scots stayed here and there is a built in secret stairway to provide an escape for priests holding 'illegal' masses in the dark days of the late 17th century, but it is a friendly house with relatively few creaks.
+Alternatively, we can arrange a romantic night in the oldest inhabited house in Scotland!
+Mary Queen of Scots stayed here and there is a built-in secret stairway which provided an escape for priests holding 'illegal' masses in the dark days of the late 17th century.
+It is now a friendly house with relatively few creaks.
 No ghosts.

 Away from history and castles, why not have a few days in the Hebrides, strolling on long white beaches?
-You won't forget the ever changing light on the hills and the water, nor the sky in the west as the sun sinks slowly on a long summer night.
-The Isle of Skye is perhaps the most romantic, and following the Skye bridge, certainly the most accessible of the islands.
+You won't forget the ever-changing light on the hills and the water, nor the sky in the west as the sun sinks slowly on a long summer night.
+The Isle of Skye is perhaps the most romantic, and following the construction of the Skye bridge, it is certainly the most accessible of the islands.
 Skye has a wealth of small hotels and harbour-side inns with outstanding cuisine.

-Finally you may want to include a night in a lighthouse, surrounded by rocks, waves and adventurous folk with rucksacks.
-Or (by complete contrast) a quiet and luxuriously appointed boat house - you have only the swans for company!
+Finally, you may want to include a night in a lighthouse, surrounded by rocks, waves and adventurous folk with rucksacks.
+Or, by complete contrast, a quiet and luxuriously appointed boat house where you have only the swans for company!

 back to top